mahsagoli91/mahsagoli91.github.io/_teaching/2015-spring-teaching-2.md

 location: "City, Country"
 ---

+---
+**Project Coach, Rotman Master of Management Analytics**

+Guide student teams working on real-world analytical problems in collaboration with industry partners:
+ * Understanding the managerial problem and developing the analytical model
+ * Designing an analytical data set and developing a model
+ * Deriving data-based insights and presenting solutions to the managerial problem Host Companies: Canadian Tire, Unity Health, Veeva, Government of Ontario, Teranet, Scotia Bank, TD, BMO

 * RSM8414 (MMA) – **Tools for Probabilistic Models and Prescriptive Analytics**, Fall 2021
 * RSM8423 (MMA) – **Optimizing Supply Chain Management and Logistics**, Spring 2021